natematias/governing-human-algorithm-behavior/README.md

 ### Participation in Discussions
 Please post discussions about readings to Canvas.

-Weekly discussions of Fuego and other relevant news links (details tbd) should be posted to Element.
-Instructions for joining Element are available on Canvas.
-Please use your Cornell University email address when requesting to join the Element workspace.

 Whenever the course has assigned reading for a session, you are expected to post at least one top-level comment and one reply to someone else's comment.
 Participation will be 20% of your course grade.

-Here is how we will use channels:

-* #discussion: please post your comment and your reply to this channel.
-This space will be evaluated for your participation grade.
-* #announcements: will include announcements and discussion of class and syllabus issues.
-You can ask tech support questions here.
-* #random: is for news links to relevant content you're finding online and general encouragement to your fellow students
-* team-specific rooms are for coordinating with your team and sharing project-specific questions to the professor

 ### Team Progress Reports
 During the project period of the class, teams will submit on Canvas a weekly progress report no more than one page long, as group homework.
 This progress report will be graded 0/1 based on whether it was submitted.
 Reports should include the following details (a sample template is available here):